pmodels/mpich/doc/wiki/faq/Frequently_Asked_Questions.md

 standardized within MPICH and its derivatives, you can use any process manager from MPICH or its derivatives with any MPI application built with MPICH or any of its derivatives, as long as they follow the same wire protocol.
-There are three known implementations of the PMI wire
-protocol: "simple", "smpd" and "slurm".
-By default, MPICH and all its derivatives use the "simple" PMI wire protocol, but MPICH can be configured to use "smpd" or "slurm" as well.

-For example, MPICH provides several different process managers such as Hydra, MPD, Gforker and Remshell which follow the "simple" PMI wire protocol.
+For example, MPICH provides several different process managers such as Hydra, Gforker, and Remshell which follow the "simple" PMI wire protocol.
 MVAPICH2 provides a different process manager called "mpirun" that also follows the same wire protocol.
 OSC mpiexec follows the same wire protocol as well.
 You can mix and match an application built with